Filing employee share scheme information

-When you are completing your payroll activity, you need to file employment information about any ESS benefits you provide to your employees, even if you choose not to deduct and pay tax on the benefits.
+When you are completing your payroll activity, you need to file employment information about the ESS benefits you provide to your employees, even if you choose not to deduct and pay tax on the benefits.

 Non-reporting of ESS benefits is a tax shortfall and this may lead to shortfall penalties.